|

 sleep disorders.
 Since the hypothalamus serves an overall regulatory function, throwing it

 out of kilter can cause many problems.
 Only some of these problems relate to sleep.
+Symptoms.
+At right are symptoms that we've observed in narcoleptics.
+(Fortunately,

 not all symptoms occur at the same time.)
 Many of the same symptoms are common in